 The strength of Leitch’s samples allows him to pull off his significantly less melody-focused approach, at least compared to other Top Gear scores.
-On a cue like “Title Screen (PAL)”, Leitch is able to let his syncopated beats carry the music for sustained periods, without having to use much in the way of melodic elements to hold interest.
-“Mountain”, the score’s most driven and abstract cue, grabs listeners’ attention with its build up of polyrhythmic, sometimes harsh synth lines.
-On this occasion, the score’s borderline grating, industrial guitar sound plays in the music’s favour – at times it’s hard to tell whether the rough chords are synths or guitars.
+On a cue like “Title Screen (PAL)”, Leitch is able to let his syncopated beats carry the music for sustained periods without having to use much in the way of melodic elements to hold interest.
+“Mountain”, the score’s most driven and abstract cue, grabs listeners’ attention with its build-up of polyrhythmic, sometimes harsh synth lines.
+On this occasion, the score’s borderline grating, industrial guitar sound plays in the music’s favour – at times, it’s hard to tell whether the rough chords are synths or guitars.
 The added grittiness is one of the main features that sets the Top Gear Rally soundtrack apart from its franchise predecessors – fittingly so, given the grimier surroundings these cars have to race through.

 So yes, while the Top Gear Rally soundtrack is far beat-heavier than previous franchise scores and derives a fantastic amount of excitement from its dramatic rhythms, Leitch doesn’t forsake the melodicism that characterised his Lotus works and Top Gear.
 Instead, he finds a way to organically adapt his melodies to the faster-moving, more rugged musical environment of this score.
 “Jungle”’s sleek, 80s pop-inspired synth leads are a throwback to Leitch’s previous racing scores, shining like polished chrome.
-They soar above a rhythmic undergrowth that is very different to his earlier racing soundtracks – several layers of coarse guitars that deliver both melody leads and sludgy riffing.
+They soar above a rhythmic undergrowth that is very different from his earlier racing soundtracks – several layers of coarse guitars that deliver both melody leads and sludgy riffing.
 Leitch plays up the contrast between his gliding melodies and the monster riffs underneath to full effect.
-Synth choral voices add to the melody’s majestic feel, while the simple, yet wonderfully effective rock drumming effortlessly propels the cue along and underlines its anthemic tendencies.
+Synth choral voices add to the melody’s majestic feel, while the simple yet wonderfully effective rock drumming effortlessly propels the cue along and underlines its anthemic tendencies.

 And then the score serves up its least Top Gear-esque melody – an introspective, tentative creation, progressing almost entirely in two- or three-note steps that usually move downwards.
-First Leitch develops the melody for over a minute by splitting it across the two stereo channels and playing with call-and-response patterns.
-Then he actually manages to twist the initially downcast melody into a surprising statement of determination as it climbs the scale and reaches its defiant, yet still passing conclusion, the notes fading away almost as soon as they’ve taken the melody to its peak.
+First, Leitch develops the melody for over a minute by splitting it across the two stereo channels and playing with call-and-response patterns.
+Then he actually manages to twist the initially downcast melody into a surprising statement of determination as it climbs the scale and reaches its defiant yet still passing conclusion, the notes fading away almost as soon as they’ve taken the melody to its peak.
 On a score that is never short of ideas, it’s the most unexpected moment and further proof that the Top Gear Rally soundtrack is capable of marrying a full-on electronic adrenaline rush with compositional elegance.
 Like the game itself, the Top Gear franchise’s music successfully enters a new era.